mdnurakmal/text-to-speech-cloud-run/README.md

 - Apparently GOOGLE_ENTRYPOINTit is necessary to set the equivalent of the entry point in the Dockerfile
 - gcr.io/cloudshell-images/cloudshell:latest is 7+ GB it will cause no space left error
 - os.environ.get('PORT', 8080) set default environment variable PORT to 8080
+- cloud run button does not read cloudbuild.yaml but instead app.json

 # Original Repo from
 https://github.com/dvdbisong/text-to-speech-cloud-run